Kirsty Muir: Career

 At the 2023 Winter X Games, Muir came third in the big air and slopestyle events.
-Muir came second in the big air event in the Beijing leg of the 2023–24 FIS Freestyle Ski World Cup and third in the same event at Copper Mountain.
-She finished third at the Freeski Big Air World Cup event at Copper Mountain.
-In December 2023, Muir sustained a season ending injury.
+She finished second in the big air event in the Beijing leg of the 2023–24 FIS Freestyle Ski World Cup and third in the same event at Copper Mountain.
+In December 2023, Muir sustained a season ending knee injury, which was later diagnosed as a torn ACL and she underwent knee surgery in January 2024.
+Two months later, she underwent additional surgery on her shoulder.
+As part of her recovery, she was treated at the Red Bull centre in Los Angeles.